Table of Contents

 What Are Retirement Goals?

-Retirement goals are financial and personal aims centered on your post-work life.
-These targets primarily focus on the total amount of money you hope to save for retirement, your desired annual retirement income and the kind of lifestyle you want to live once you're done working.
+Retirement goals are financial and personal targets focused on your life after work.
+These include how much you plan to save, your desired retirement income strategy, and the lifestyle you want to maintain.

 Why Set Retirement Goals?